sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_ml_kem.rst

 The algorithms for high-level ML-KEM decapsulation and internal decapsulation (Algorithms 21 and 18 of [FIPS-203]_) are implemented in :srcref:`[src/lib/pubkey/kyber]/ml_kem/ml_kem_impl.cpp:48|ML_KEM_Decryptor::decapsulate`.
-They uses the K-PKE encapsulation and decapsulation algorithms (Algorithm 14 and 15 of [FIPS-203]_) implemented in :srcref:`[src/lib/pubkey/kyber]/kyber/kyber_common/kyber_keys.cpp:55|Kyber_PublicKeyInternal::indcpa_encrypt` and
+They use the K-PKE encapsulation and decapsulation algorithms (Algorithm 14 and 15 of [FIPS-203]_) implemented in :srcref:`[src/lib/pubkey/kyber]/kyber/kyber_common/kyber_keys.cpp:55|Kyber_PublicKeyInternal::indcpa_encrypt` and